teragonaudio/Website/_posts/2013-01-15-Building-AudioUnits-with-modern-Mac-OSX.md

 However, using Apple's LLVM compiler will also give you problems while building the VST SDK, which is a pain if you intend for your plugin to support both.
-In addition to the fix above, you'll also need to edit `audioeffectx.cpp` at line 512 to be:
+In addition to the fix above, you'll also need to edit `audioeffect.cpp` at line 512 to be:

 {% highlight cpp %}